The most veteran member of the Oregon Legislature, Senator Peter Courtney is serving a record 10th term as Senate

 Courtney, long known as a champion for mental health services, led the charge to increase funding for community mental health treatment.
 He was successful during a special session in October 2013 in winning passage of an increase in the cigarette tax which is dedicated to funding for mental health treatment.

 The Senate President's efforts to improve mental health care in Oregon began in 2004 when he was among a group that discovered the unclaimed cremated remains of more than 3,500 Oregonians who had died while patients at the Oregon State Hospital.
 The story of the "Room of Forgotten Souls" served as catalyst for the effort to replace the state mental hospital facility built in 1883.
 The first patients were moved into portions of the new 620-bed Oregon State Hospital in January 2011 and the facility was completed and fully occupied later that year.

 During his tenure as the Senate's presiding officer, President Courtney was the driving force behind the push for annual legislative sessions in Oregon.
 The effort culminated in November 2010 when voters overwhelmingly approved Measure 71 mandating that the Legislature meet for a limited time every year.

 Courtney began his career in public service in 1974 as a member of the Salem City Council, where he served until 1980.
-He also was a member of the Salem Area Mass Transit Board.
-An active member of his community, Courtney has served on the Salem YMCA advisory board, the Salem United Way board and coached basketball for the Salem Boys and Girls Club.
+An active member of his community, Courtney has served on the boards of Salem Area Mass Transit, Salem YMCA, Salem United Way, and has coached basketball for the Salem Boys & Girls Club.

-Born June 18, 1943, in Philadelphia, Courtney was raised in Virginia, West Virginia and Rhode Island.
-He earned a Bachelor of Arts degree in political science and a Master's Degree in public administration from the University of Rhode Island.
-He earned a law degree from Boston University.
-He is a member of the Oregon State Bar.
-Courtney and his wife, Margie, have been married for 35 years.
-They live in Salem and have three adult sons—Peter, Sean and Adam – one grandson, Braden Michael Courtney, and two granddaughters, Emersyn June Courtney and Harper Ann Courtney.
+Born June 18, 1943, in Philadelphia, Courtney was raised in Virginia, West Virginia, and Rhode Island.
+He earned a Bachelor of Arts degree in Political Science and a Master's in Public Administration from the University of Rhode Island.
+He received a law degree from Boston University and is a member of the Oregon State Bar.
+Courtney and his wife, Margie, have been married since 1976.
+They live in Salem and have three adult sons, Peter, Sean, and Adam, three daughters-in-law, and five grandchildren.